dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 For adding the coin in the Wallet, Click on this Link (https://faucet.avax-test.network).
 ![avax-request-fund](/.gitbook/assets/avax-request-fund.png)
-Add your wallet Address, and verify recapcha and hit on Request AVAX.
+Add your wallet Address, and verify Recaptcha, and hit on Request AVAX.

 Now you have to convert your coin `X-Chain` to `P-Chain`, by clicking on the Cross Chain Tab.
 ![convert-x2p chain-ava-wallet](/.gitbook/assets/convert-x2p-chain-ava.png)